Username

 Arizona Screamer

-Low Down: 1.5mi out-n-back hike.
-Explorers will rejoice in the short lived glory.
+1.5mi out-n-back hike.
+Explorers will rejoice in the short-lived glory.
 Over half the hike is on a service road.
-Bickering "I refuse to hike a jeep road" wannabe purist should form clubs and grasp their Abby bibles.
+Bickering "I refuse to hike a jeep road" wannabe purists should form clubs and grasp their Abby bibles.

 You could hike all the way to the Seven Falls and back if you brought enough rations.
 That'd be tough to time with desert canyoneering in the heat and the cool alpine up top.
 Best make it a shuttle starting at the top in October!